I recently read an article, which was the synopsis of a future-gazing session with various movers and shakers of the housing association sector…

 Darren Levy who can chalk up two largescale transformations while heading up operations at CityWest Homes and Network Homes, echoes this, citing online retailer Amazon: “You trust Amazon as they do what it says on the tin”.

-I’ve previously discussed how as with mergers, the motivations of housing associations (HAs) are different from the commercial world.
+The motivations of housing associations (HAs) are different from the commercial world.

 “Banks have been most successful at digital transformation, they have invested millions, knowing that if they don’t do it they are going to be behind the rest of the pack, which of course provides an ultimate motivator.”